ddelong/ddelong.github.io/_posts/2004-11-21-mmmmm-stuffing.md

 categories:
   - Humor
 ---
 Katie posted [another quiz](http://www.livejournal.com/users/kayteebird/33345.html) from the same site as the last.
-Seeing as the question was &#8220;What part of Thanksgiving are you?&#8221; and that it&#8217;s a mere few days away, I couldn&#8217;t resist.
+Seeing as the question was &#8220;What part of Thanksgiving are you?&#8221; and that it's a mere few days away, I couldn't resist.

 <table width="400" align="center" border="1" cellspacing="0" cellpadding="2">
   <tr>